aritzLizoain/CNN-Image-Segmentation/README.md

     These weights are used by the model in the [weighted_categorical_crossentropy loss function](https://github.com/aritzLizoain/Image-segmentation/blob/master/Code/models.py#L31).

   * [process_fits](https://github.com/aritzLizoain/Image-segmentation/blob/master/Code/load_dataset.py#L73) is used to process the DAMIC images, which are given in FITS (Flexible Image Transport System) file format.
     These files are read and saved as arrays that contain the collected charge by each CCD pixel.
-Since 256X256 pixel images are used for training the model, the DAMIC image is divided into sections of the same size, so they can be individually passed trhough the trained model, obtaining their respective predicted labels.
+Since 256X256 pixel images are used for training the model, the DAMIC image is divided into sections of the same size, so they can be individually passed through the trained model, obtaining their respective predicted labels.
     The possibility to normalize, cut and resize the image is given.

   * [images_small2big](https://github.com/aritzLizoain/Image-segmentation/blob/master/Code/load_dataset.py#L183) is used to reconstruct the predictions of all sections into a full segmentation map.